On-premise deployment guide

 Set the

-environment variable to:ARTEMIS_OPENAI_SSL_CERT=/tmp/files/openai.ca
+ARTEMIS_OPENAI_SSL_CERTenvironment variable to:ARTEMIS_OPENAI_SSL_CERT=/tmp/files/openai.ca -

 Ensure the file is mounted into the container at the specified path.